asad-ac/oil-spill-detection/README.md

 # Oil Spill Detection

-Trained a ResNet-18 convolutional neural network (CNN) to detect marine oil spills, implementing data augmentation techniques with TensorFlow.
+Trained a <strong> ResNet-18 convolutional neural network (CNN) </strong> to detect marine oil spills, implementing data augmentation techniques with TensorFlow.
 ## Problem Statement <!--- do not change this line -->

 Oil spills have continued to cause severe and lasting damage to the environment.
+For reference, in the Deepwater Horizon oil spill (the largest oil spill in history) **4.9 million barrels** (210 million gallons) of oil were released in the Gulf of Mexico.

+This disaster alone is estimated to have killed:
+- Up to 5 trillion fish
+ - 84,000 birds
-For reference, in the Deepwater Horizon oil spill (the largest oil spill in history) 4.9 million barrels (210 million gallons) of oil were released in the Gulf of Mexico.
-This oil spill alone is estimated to have killed up to 5 trillion fish, 84 thousand birds, and at least 59 thousand sea turtles (National Oceanic and Atmospheric Administration).
-We believe computer vision technology can help mitigate wildlife damage by identifying oil spills in water body images, while also supporting tourism, shipping, and the fishing industry.
+ - At least 59,000 sea turtles <br>
+_(Source: National Oceanic and Atmospheric Administration)_

+We believe <strong> computer vision technology </strong> can help mitigate wildlife damage by identifying oil spills in water body images, while also supporting tourism, shipping, and the fishing industry.

 ## Key Results <!--- do not change this line -->

 1. Used transfer learning to train a ResNet-18 CNN on a 300 image dataset to classify oil spill imagery.
 2. Applied image transformations (augmentation) to create varied training samples from existing images.
-3. Achieved ~86% validation accuracy after training.
+3. Achieved ~86% validation accuracy.

 ## Model Predicting User Uploaded Images